The Great Mouse Detective: Plot

-Meanwhile, Fidget appears in Basil's window, then suddenly disappears.
+During their conversation, Fidget appears in Basil's window, then suddenly disappears.
 Basil, Dawson and Olivia take Toby, Sherlock Holmes' pet Basset Hound, to trail Fidget's scent.
-They trace Fidget to a human-sized toyshop; while searching the area, Dawson finds Fidget's checklist, and Basil discovers Fidget has been stealing clockwork mechanisms and toy soldiers' uniforms.
+They trace him to a human-sized toyshop.
+Dawson finds Fidget's checklist, discovering that he has been stealing clockwork mechanisms and toy soldiers' uniforms.
+The bat ambushes and snatches Olivia away, before Basil and Dawson can stop him.

-Fidget ambushes and kidnaps Olivia before Basil and Dawson can stop him.
-Basil does some chemical tests to the checklist, discovering it came from the "Rat Trap", a tavern near the junction of the sewer and the Thames.
-Basil and Dawson disguise themselves as sailors and head to the tavern; they spot Fidget there, and follow him to Ratigan's headquarters, only to be ambushed by Ratigan and his henchmen.
+Back at Baker street, Basil does chemical tests to the checklist, discovering it came from the "Rat Trap", a tavern near the junction of the sewer and the Thames.
+Basil and Dawson disguise themselves as sailors, and head to the tavern.
+There they spot Fidget, following him to Ratigan's headquarters, only to be ambushed by Ratigan and his henchmen.
 Ratigan has the pair tied to a spring-loaded mousetrap connected to a Rube Goldberg machine of various killing devices.
-Ratigan then sets out for Buckingham Palace, where his henchmen hijack the royal guards' roles and kidnap the Mouse Queen.
+Ratigan then sets out for Buckingham Palace, where his henchmen hijack the royal guards roles and kidnap the Mouse Queen.
 Inspired by a remark Dawson made, Basil deduces the trap's weakness, freeing himself, Dawson and Olivia.

-At Buckingham Palace, Ratigan forces Flaversham to operate the toy Queen, while the real one is taken to be fed to Felicia, Ratigan's pet cat.
+At Buckingham Palace, Ratigan orders Flaversham to operate the toy Queen, while the latter is taken to be fed to Felicia, Ratigan's pet cat.
 The toy Queen declares Ratigan the ruler of all Mousedom, and he announces his dictatorial plans for his new "subjects".
-After Basil, Dawson, and Olivia save Flaversham and the real Queen, they restrain Fidget and Ratigan's other henchmen, while Toby chases Felicia until she jumps over a wall, inadvertently into a pack of Royal Guard Dogs.
-Basil seizes control of the mechanical queen, making it denounce Ratigan as a fraud while breaking it into pieces.
+After the trio save Flaversham and the real Queen, they restrain Fidget including the henchmen, as Toby chases Felicia away.
+Basil seizes control of the toy, making it denounce Ratigan as a fraud, breaking itself into pieces.
 Realizing Ratigan's treason, the enraged crowd attacks, but Ratigan escapes on his dirigible with Fidget, holding Olivia hostage.

-Basil, Dawson, and Flaversham create an airship from a matchbox, balloons, and a Union Jack, and set off in pursuit.
-Ratigan tosses Fidget overboard to lighten the load; however, Basil jumps onto the dirigible to confront Ratigan, causing it to crash straight into Big Ben's clockface.
+Basil, Dawson, and Flaversham create an airship from a matchbox, balloons, and a Union Jack flag, to pursue an escaping Ratigan.
+After Ratigan tosses Fidget overboard, Basil jumps onto the dirigible to confront Ratigan, causing it to crash straight into Big Ben's clockface.
 Inside the clocktower, Basil restrains Ratigan, rescues Olivia, and safely delivers her to Flaversham.
-Ratigan breaks free and attacks Basil; however, when the clock strikes 10:00, the vibrations cause Ratigan to fall to his death.
-He attempts to take Basil with him, but Basil grabs a part of Ratigan's dirigible and saves himself.
+Ratigan breaks free and attacks Basil, just before the clock strikes 10:00, causing Ratigan to fall to his death.
+He attempts to take Basil with him, but the detective grabs a part of Ratigan's dirigible and saves himself.